What AGENTS.md Does

 The format is plain markdown.
 No required fields.
 No YAML frontmatter.
 No special syntax.
 Write headings and bullet points.
 The agent parses the text and adjusts its behavior accordingly.

-The specification is stewarded by the Agentic AI Foundation under the Linux Foundation.
-It emerged in mid-2025 to solve a real problem: developers were maintaining separate instruction files for each tool (.cursorrules, CLAUDE.md, .github/copilot-instructions.md).
+AGENTS.md exists to solve one problem: developers were maintaining a separate instruction file for each tool (.cursorrules, CLAUDE.md, .github/copilot-instructions.md).
 AGENTS.md is the cross-tool standard.
 One file, every agent.

-In monorepos, AGENTS.md files can exist at multiple directory levels.
-The agent reads the nearest file to the file being edited.
-The closest AGENTS.md takes precedence, so each subproject can ship tailored instructions.
+In monorepos, place an AGENTS.md in each package.
+The agent reads the nearest file to the file being edited: the closest AGENTS.md wins, so each subproject ships tailored instructions.
 OpenAI's own Codex repository uses 88 AGENTS.md files across its directory tree.

-An analysis of 2,500+ repositories by GitHub's engineering team identified six categories that consistently improve agent performance.
-Effective files prioritize copy-pasteable commands over vague tool names, real code snippets over descriptive prose, and explicit boundaries over implicit assumptions.
+An analysis of 2,500+ repositories by GitHub's engineering team found that effective files prioritize copy-pasteable commands over vague tool names, real code snippets over descriptive prose, and explicit boundaries over implicit assumptions.
+The six categories below map to those sections.

 Build & Test Commands